Summary

 If these statistics ring alarm bells, now’s the time to act.

-To prevent data leakages without impeding collaboration and patient outcomes, your healthcare organisation must:
+To prevent data leakages without impeding collaboration and patient outcomes, your healthcare organization must:

 Combined, these efforts will prevent any sensitive information from falling into the wrong hands.
 In turn, keeping your employees and patients safe.